istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment to obtain the VM DNS name, App URL and the Admin Console URL:
+- Once the deployment is successful, go to the Outputs section of the deployment to obtain the **VM DNS name**, **app URL** and the **Admin Console URL**:

   ![alt text](images/output.png)

-- Paste the App URL that you copied from the output page in a browser to view the JBoss-EAP on Azure web page.
+- Paste the app URL that you copied from the Output page in a browser to view the JBoss-EAP on Azure web page.

   ![alt text](images/app.png)

-- Paste the Admin Console URL that you copied from the output page in a browser to access the WildFly Admin Console and enter the Wildfly Username and password to login.
+- Paste the Admin Console URL that you copied from the Output page in a browser to access the WildFly Admin Console and enter the Wildfly Username and password to login.

   ![alt text](images/wildfly-console.png)

 ## Troubleshooting

-This section provides guidance on issues you may run into when deploying this template.
-If any of parameter criteria is not fulfilled (ex.- the Admin Password criteria) or if any mandatory parameters are not provided in the parameters section, then the deployment will not start.
-Also ensure that you accept the Terms and Conditions mentioned before you click on Purchase.
-Once the deployment starts the resources being deployed will be visible on the deployment page and in the case of any deployment failure a more detailed failure message is available.
-If your deployment fails due to the script extension, you will see that the VM is already deployed so please login to the VM to check the logs for further troubleshooting.
-The logs are stored in the file wildfly.install.log in path /var/lib/waagent/custom-script/download/0.
-This log file gives you a clear message on why the script failed and exited.
-Use these logs to detect and correct errors.
-Run the following commands to check the logs once you login to the VM.
+This section includes common errors faced during deployments and details on how you can troubleshoot these errors.

+#### Azure Platform

+- If the parameter criteria are not fulfilled (ex - the admin password criteria was not met) or if any mandatory parameters are not provided in the parameters section then the deployment will not start.
+The *Terms & Conditions* must be accepted before clicking on *Purchase*.

+- Once the deployment starts the resources being deployed will be visible on the deployment page.
+In the case of any deployment failure, after parameter validation process, a more detailed failure message is available.

+- If your deployment fails at the **VM Custom Script Extension** resource, a more detailed failure message is available in the VM log file.
+Please refer to the next section for further troubleshooting.

+#### Troubleshooting EAP deployment extension

+Follow the steps below to troubleshoot VM Custom Script Extension failures further:

+1. Log into the provisioned VM through SSH.
+You can retrieve the Public IP of the VM using the Azure portal VM *Overview* page.

-- Switch to Root user to avoid permission issues
+2. Switch to root user

     `sudo su -`

-- Enter you VM admin Password if prompted.
-It might prompt you for password only if you selected the Authentication Type as Password.
+3. Enter your VM admin password if prompted.

-- Move to the directory where the logs are stored
+4. Change directory to logging directory

     `cd /var/lib/waagent/custom-script/download/0`

-- View the logs in wildfly.install.log
+5. Review the logs in wildfly.install.log log file.

     `more wildfly.install.log`

-## Notes

-If you're interested in Red Hat JBoss EAP Azure Quickstart templates, you can find it here:

-*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/jboss-eap-standalone-rhel7" target="_blank"> JBoss EAP 7.2 on RHEL 7.7 (stand-alone VM)</a> - Standalone JBoss EAP 7.2 with a sample web app on a RHEL 7.7 Azure VM.

-*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/jboss-eap-standalone-rhel8" target="_blank"> JBoss EAP 7.2 on RHEL 8.0 (stand-alone VM)</a> - Standalone JBoss EAP 7.2 with a sample web app on a RHEL 8.0 Azure VM.

-*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/jboss7.3-eap-standalone-rhel8" target="_blank"> JBoss EAP 7.3 on RHEL 8.0 (stand-alone VM)</a> - Standalone JBoss EAP 7.3 with a sample web app on a RHEL 8.0 Azure VM.
+This log file will have details that include deployment failure reason and possible solutions.

+Please refer to [Using the Azure Custom Script Extension Version 2 with Linux VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) for more details on troubleshooting VM custom script extensions.

 ## Support

-For any support related questions, issues or customization requirements, please contact info@spektrasystems.com
+For any support related questions, issues or customization requirements, please contact [Spektra Systems](info@spektrasystems.com) or [Red Hat Support](https://www.redhat.com/en/services/support).